Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Keep in touch with people you care about and who care about you.
 Tell your partner, family and friends how you’re feeling.

-While COVID-19 has changed the way daily life looks for us, you can still keep a routine.
+While COVID-19 has changed a lot about our daily lives, you can still keep a routine.
 Every day, take a shower, eat healthy foods and regular meals, drink plenty of water and get a good night’s sleep.

 Know you’re not alone.
-Reach out, share your story and talk to other NICU families online.
+Share your story and talk to other NICU families online.
 Click here to learn more.

 Bond with your baby.
-Some of the most important ways you can begin to bond with your baby are holding them, providing skin-to-skin care (also known as kangaroo care) and feeding them.
+Some of the most important ways you can begin to bond with your baby are holding them, providing skin-to-skin care and feeding them.
 Other ways of bonding include singing, talking or reading softly and gently touching your baby.
 Ask your NICU staff about the best way to bond with your baby right now.

 If you have or may have COVID-19, you may not be able to be with your baby.
 Temporary separation may be needed to avoid getting your baby sick.
 Call them and ask about what rules they have to protect your baby from getting COVID-19.
 If you and your baby are able to be together, wash your hands thoroughly and wear a facemask before and while spending time with your baby to reduce the chances of getting your baby infected.
 If you can’t be in the NICU ask the NICU staff about ways to connect with your baby during this time.